Number (sports): NASCAR

 In NASCAR, numbers are assigned to owners and not specific drivers.
 Drivers that spend a long time on a single race team often keep their numbers as long as they drive for the same owners.
 When drivers change teams, however, they take a new number that is owned by that team.
 Jeff Burton, for example, raced for three teams from 1994 to 2013, and had four numbers in that time.
 In 1994 and 1995 he raced the number 8 car, then owned by the Stavola Brothers.
 From 1996 to mid-2004 he raced for Roush Racing, and drove the Number 99 car.
 After leaving Roush Racing for Richard Childress Racing, he changed to car number 30 (for the rest of the 2004 season) and drove number 31 (also an RCR car) from 2005 to 2013.
 The number 99 car he used to drive for Roush was driven by Carl Edwards from 2004 to 2014.
 When Dale Earnhardt Jr., having raced under number 8 at Cup level, moved from DEI to Hendrick Motorsports, he attempted to take the number with him.
-When that failed Hendrick was able to secure the number 88 from Robert Yates Racing.
+When that failed Hendrick was able to secure the number 88 from Robert Yates Racing; number 88 has since moved teams again, now used by Trackhouse Racing.

 Unlike most other racing leagues, number 1 is just another number anyone can use in NASCAR.
 As of 2022, Trackhouse Racing fields the number 1 car for Ross Chastain following Trackhouse purchasing Chip Ganassi Racing's NASCAR operations.
+Numbers with leading zeroes are also allowed; Clint Bowyer made his Cup Series debut in 2006 driving number 07 for Richard Childress (the number chosen in relation to the car's sponsorship by Jack Daniels whiskey) while Brad Keselowski won his first career Cup Series race at the 2009 Aaron's 499 driving number 09 for Phoenix Racing.

+Car numbers can change teams at various points, usually because of driver lineup changes with the number's original team.
+Roush Racing has seen three of their numbers from the early 2000s move teams, with Kaulig Racing taking on the number 16 (famously fielded by Roush for Greg Biffle) and Trackhouse taking numbers 97 and 99 (Trackhouse originally debuted with the 99 for Daniel Suarez before relinquishing it in favor of 97 before the 2026 season - 97 was chosen for Shane van Gisbergen, who had originally fielded the number in Australia's Supercars Championship).
+Some teams may field cars in the O'Reilly and Craftsman Truck Series as well, with vehicle numbers either overlapping between teams (such as Penske Racing with numbers 2, 12, and 22) or differing wildly (Hendrick Motorsports' O'Reilly Series car fields the number 17, which in the Cup Series is an RFK Racing number).